ntrp/nativescript-cli/docs/man_pages/project/testing/debug-android.md

 * `--device` - Specifies a connected device on which to debug the app.
 * `--emulator` - Specifies that you want to debug the app in the native Android emulator from the Android SDK.
 * `--geny` - Specifies a Genymotion emulator on which you want to debug your app.
-* `--debug-brk` - Prepares, builds and deploys the application package on a device or in an emulator, launches the Chrome DevTools of your Chrome browser.
 * `--start` - Attaches the debug tools to a deployed and running app.
 * `--stop` - Detaches the debug tools.
 * `--get-port` - Retrieves the port on which you are debugging your application.